empa-scientific-it/openbis/docs/user-documentation/general-admin-users/properties-handled-by-scripts.md

 ### Creating scripts

-To browse and edit existing scripts or add new ones, select Administration-&gt;Scripts from the top menu.
+To browse and edit existing scripts or add new ones, select Administration->Scripts from the top menu.

 The scripts should be written in standard Jython syntax.
 The following functions are invoked by openBIS, some of them are mandatory: